anas-syahirul/warehouse-system/README.md

-# 🚀 Warehouse Management REST API
+# 🚀 Warehouse System REST API

 This is a REST API for managing warehouse operations built with **ExpressJS** and **TypeScript**, integrated with **PostgreSQL** for data management.
-The API supports operations for managing Users, Items, and Mutations (inbound/outbound stock movements).
+The API supports operations for managing Users, Items(barang), and Mutations (inbound/outbound stock movements).

 ## 🛠 Prerequisites